ThatsVie/atlas-higher_level_programming/README.md

 # Atlas - Higher Level Programming
 ## Python - Hello, World

-This repository contains a collection of Python scripts demonstrating various concepts, from simple print statements to string manipulation.
+This directory contains a collection of Python scripts demonstrating various concepts, from simple print statements to string manipulation.
 Each script is designed to showcase different aspects of Python programming.
 <details>
 <summary> Files</summary>
 <ul><li>